 If we look at the overall quality cost structure in UHF tag manufacturing, I would dare to claim that in many cases even a single batch of poor quality can justify the ROI for decent RFID test equipment.
 The challenge here is though that the costs of being able to provide good and consistent quality are directly addressed to the production, whereas the costs induced from poor quality are inconspicuously scattered all around the corporate structure.

 Where do I base the claim?
 Let me show you!Read more →

-Selling is a noble form of art, which takes slightly different forms when selling to a customer (out-house) or to a colleague (in-house).
+Selling is a noble form of art, which takes slightly different forms when selling to a customer (out-house) or a colleague (in-house).
 Luckily both the directions go by the same principles.
-The twist in general is whether that special someone is already looking for a solution and is therefore on the buying mode, or not looking and even in the I-have-other-priorities-such-as-protecting-the-cash mode.
+The twist, in general, is whether that special someone is already looking for a solution and is, therefore, on the buying mode, or not looking and even in the I-have-other-priorities-such-as-protecting-the-cash mode.
 Read more to learn how to successfully navigate the in-house sales process to reach the desired outcome!Read more →